johnMcFadyen/vdc/best-practices-vdc.md

 - the *dev & test (devops) group* have the responsibility to deploy workloads; this group requires at least the role of Virtual Machine Contributor for IaaS deployment and/or one or more PaaS contributors roles (see [https://azure.microsoft.com/en-us/documentation/articles/role-based-access-built-in-roles/](https://azure.microsoft.com/en-us/documentation/articles/role-based-access-built-in-roles/ "RBAC: Built-in roles") ).
 Optionally the dev& test team need to get visibility on security policies (NSGs) and routing policies (UDR) inside a specific spoke; in this case further to the roles of contributor for workloads, it gets the role of Network Reader.
 - *operation and maintenance group* have the responsibility of production; the group needs to be a subscription contributor on workloads in production subscription.
 To fix potentially misconfiguration and issue with production, the company might evaluate if assign to an escalation support team group the role of subscription contributor in production and in the central hub subscription.

 One of interesting point to create the structure of the vDC is the Line of  Businesses (LOBs).
-Enterprises need need to understand how to bind the different company projects to the Azure subscriptions.
+Enterprises need to understand how to distribute the different company projects to the Azure subscriptions.

 		fig11: Users, groups, subscriptions and LOB

-The diagram reports the concept of users, group of user with specific role assignment to access to the Azure resource in the different deployment.
-Organization can make leverage on unique Azure AD tenant or multiple tenants; the diagram report the case where one tenant is used only for production deployments of different LOBs.
-The utilization of two Azure AD tenants enforce the separation between devops and production.
+The diagram reports the concept of users, group of user with specific role assignment to access to the Azure resource in the different deployments.
+Organization can make leverage on unique Azure AD tenant or multiple tenants; the diagram shows the case where one tenant is used only for production deployments of different LOBs.
+The utilization of two Azure AD tenants enforce the separation between devops & UAT and production.

 There are some simple cases can be considered to understand the implications:

 - every environment (e.g. devops) can share the same Azure subscription between different LOBs.
 The scenario works well in the case the same teams work on all LOBs.
 The benefit of this approach is to use a low number of Azure subscriptions but with presence multiple deployments of different LOB in the same subscription.
-The disadvantage of this approach is the presence of multiple deployments in the same subscription and large numbers of Resource Groups with consequent high probability to make accidental actions in wrong deployment.
+The drawback of this approach is the presence of multiple deployments in the same subscription and large numbers of Resource Groups with consequent high probability to make accidental actions in wrong deployment.
 - every LOB have different teams.
 In this case the best option is to create an Azure subscription for every environment (devops, UAT, PROD).
 This approach have strong separation of environments and LOBs, but it potentially prone to an excess of proliferation of subscriptions in vDC. (e.g. with with 30 LOBs, each with three different environments, requires 90 subscriptions).
 - more common scenario is where Central IT and PROD group are the same for every LOB and devops is arranged in sub-teams based on type of workload.
 In this case some Azure subscriptions can be shared across a list of LOBs.